 South Africa 2022 Recap

-A few important things I always focus on when planning these kinds of trips.
+A few key things always guide me when planning these kinds of trips.

-We saw plenty of wildlife; leopard, cheetah, lion, hyena, giraffe, elephant, rhino, and all the general plains game.
-Some highlights included having a herd of elephants surround our vehicle, watching cheetahs hunt, tracking lions, having baboons break into my room and steeling the cookie jar (thankfully no clothes taken, but left a big mess!) having antelopes, warthogs, vervet monkeys and other animal spend their days grazing and relaxing just outside my tent, the great comradery between all guests and friendly staff.
+— leopard, cheetah, lion, hyena, giraffe, elephant, rhino, and all the familiar plains game.
+Some of the highlights included being surrounded by a herd of elephants, watching cheetahs hunt, and tracking lions through the bush.
+There were lighter moments too: baboons broke into my room and stole the cookie jar (thankfully they left my clothes, though not without making a spectacular mess).
+Antelopes, warthogs, vervet monkeys, and other animals spent their days grazing and relaxing just outside my tent.
+And, of course, the camaraderie among our group — paired with the warmth of the staff — made the experience even more memorable.

 Trip Highlights